Midnight Express (film): Cast

+Alan Parker makes a cameo appearance as a long-haired man in airport.

 Production

 The film was mostly shot in the lower parts of Fort Saint Elmo in Valletta.

-Although the story is set largely in Turkey, the movie was filmed almost entirely at Fort Saint Elmo in Valletta, Malta, after permission to film in Istanbul was denied.
+Although the story is set largely in Turkey, production took place almost entirely at Fort Saint Elmo in the Maltese capital Valletta, after permission to film in Istanbul was denied.
 The end credits state the movie was made entirely on location in Malta.
 However, background shots of Istanbul were taken by a small crew pretending to be making a cigarette commercial.

-A made-for-television documentary about the film, I'm Healthy, I'm Alive, and I'm Free (alternative title: The Making of Midnight Express), was released on 1 January 1978.
+A made-for-television documentary about the film, I'm Healthy, I'm Alive and I'm Free (alternative title: The Making of Midnight Express), was released on 1 January 1978.
 It is seven minutes long, and features commentary from the cast and crew on how they worked together during production, and the effort it took from beginning to completion.
 It also includes footage from the creation of the film, and Hayes's emotional first visit to the prison set.